 In Canada, all plastic vent pipes and fittings including any cement, cleaners, or primers must be certified as a system to ULC S636.
-However this requirement does not apply to piping internal to the furnace.
+However this requirement does not apply to the finish flanges or piping internal to the furnace.

 Vent Pipe Installation